 As described in the architecture overview Mender uses the output from a build system and deploys this to remote devices.

-In order to ensure a robust update process, Mender needs additional metadata alongside the raw bits of the file system, most notably:
+In order to ensure a robust update process, Mender needs additional metadata alongside the raw bits of the file system.
+Depending on the version of the Artifact used, the metadata might be different, but must contain:

-Furthermore, as new use cases and platforms are supported in the future, even more metadata and files are expected to be needed as part of the Mender deployment process.
-The file system image itself can not contain this information, so additional logic is required.
+Furthermore, as new use cases and platforms are supported in the future, more metadata is expected to be needed as part of the Mender deployment process.

 To handle the requirements mentioned above, Mender defines and uses a